monome/docs/norns/help.md

 ### gathering system logs {#logs}

 In the event of an inexplicable issue, norns can dump the output of its logging mechanism to a text file.
-Logs capture the current and previous boots, which includes matron, SuperCollider, and OS issues.
+Logs capture the current and previous boots, which includes matron, SuperCollider, and operating system messages.
 Navigate to `SYSTEM > LOG` and press K3 -- this will create a file at `dust/data/system.log` which can then be copied via maiden or downloaded via [SMB](../fileshare/) / [SFTP](../sftp/).

 This information can be extremely helpful for community script authors, since it will reliably present any script-level errors, which can be difficult to capture through maiden's REPL window.